-As outlined in the original grant proposal and subsequent agreements, the discussion below aims to offer suggestions for future priorities in the realm of EU security research themes under the Horizon 2020 programme and future research frameworks.
+As outlined in the original grant proposal and subsequent agreements, the discussion below aims to offer suggestions for future priorities in the realm of EU security research themes under the current EU research and innovation framework (Horizon 2020), but also for future research frameworks (Horizon Europe).
 The paper thus also contributes to a major theme of the Horizon 2020 'Secure Societies' programme: supporting the EU's external security policies through Conflict Prevention and Peacebuilding (CPP) activities, with a focus on civilian capabilities.
 The content is derived from three main sources: findings from the EU-CIVCAP project (see Annex I), findings from related EU research projects under Horizon 2020 in recent years (see Annex II), and academic research on topics associated with security in general and CPP in particular.